ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 Sees the house being run down.
 Sees eight red envelopes on eight pedestals.
 In each envelope is a letter written by a different person.
 Says I will only find seven.
 Much like art hanging on the wall of the rooms, there is a letter missing.

 # Third Vision
 Sees a vision of a guy (not Simon) in the halls (specifically the photo red room).
 He wears a fedora.
 He's taking items and watching me.
-There is also a vision of a room specifically with
+There is also a vision of a room a statue of essentially the grim reaper.